timothyaveni/cs160-summer-2025-website/site/syllabus.md

 It’s okay if you can’t attend every session!
 That’s why our attendance policy allows for the occasional absence.

-> If you _misrepresent your attendance_, however, (e.g. by having a friend sign you in), you (and your friend!) will incur some additional penalty (and will not earn attendance credit).
+> If you _misrepresent your attendance_, however, (_e.g.,_ by signing in from outside the classroom), you will incur some additional penalty (and will not earn attendance credit).
 > The nature of this penalty (e.g. a further grade deduction or a referral to the Center for Student Conduct) will be at the discretion of the course instructors.
 > We hope we never have to deal with this; it’s a lot easier for us to work with you if you tell us the truth about your attendance!